 Dam Monitoring Instrumentation Scheme

 Each dam is a unique situation and requires an individual solution for its instrumentation requirements.
-There are no simple rules for determining the appropriate level of instrumentation and monitoring because it depends on the size and hazard potential classification of the dam, the complexity of the dam and foundation, known problems and concerns and the degree of conservatism in the design criteria.
+There are no simple rules for determining the appropriate level of instrumentation and monitoring because it depends on the size and hazard potential classification of the dam, the complexity of the dam and foundation, known problems and concerns, and the degree of conservatism in the design criteria.
 Based on our vast experience in instrumenting over 200 dams, a few typical instrumentation schemes for online monitoring of different types of dams are given below:

 The table below gives an insight into the purpose of the different instruments, along with their locations.